-That said, I would - I ascribe to the belief that is old in the foreign policy DNA of the United States, that it is part and parcel of the job of American diplomats overseas to first and foremost advance the interests - the commercial interests of America overseas.
+That said, I ascribe to the belief that it is old and in the foreign policy DNA of the United States, that it is part and parcel of the job of American diplomats overseas to first and foremost advance the interests-the commercial interests of America overseas.
 And I would encourage the new folks who are in place or coming into place at the State Department, for example, to do a better job in positioning themselves to advance U.S. energy interests overseas.
-This is nothing - there's nothing wrong with it.
+There's nothing wrong with it.
 In fact, it goes back to the very founding of why we exist as a country, as a commercial trading state.
-And I would like to see that - many diplomats and Foreign Service officers in their day to day see this as a main part of their job, not a part of the job that we don't really focus on too much.
+And I would like to see that-many diplomats and Foreign Service officers, in their day-to-day, see this as a main part of their job, not a part of the job that we don't really focus on too much.

-MASSARO: Thanks, Peter.
+Mr. Massaro.
+Thanks, Peter.

-We got a question right here.
+We have a question right here.

-Q: Good afternoon.
+QUESTIONER.
+Good afternoon.
 I'm Giorgi Tsikolia.
-I'm the DCM.
+I'm the Deputy Chief of Mission.
 I'm at the Embassy of Georgia.

 My question is not directly related to Ukraine, but on energy security issue overall.
-The recent initiative by the Senate on the Iran sanction bill I am assuming it is correct, it has part of the bill where the U.S. government is being forbidden in working into any project where the Russian involvement is at hand.
-Unfortunately, there is one development - (inaudible) - Shah Deniz, with Russian involvement in the 10 percent stake of the Lukoil in the project is outwardly known.
-And having discussions with the companies on the project, it seems like that bill would hurt the countries that - through which the pipeline lies, and the U.S. companies first of all, and the project, which is probably the only alternative supply of energy to Europe because on the northern side there is no supply connections yet.
+The recent initiative by the Senate on the Iran sanction bill I am assuming it is correct, it has part of the bill where the U.S. Government is being forbidden in working into any project where the Russian involvement is at hand.
+Unfortunately, there is one development-[inaudible]-Shah Deniz, with Russian involvement in the 10 percent stake of the Lukoil in the project is outwardly known.
+And having discussions with the companies on the project, it seems like that bill would hurt the countries through which the pipeline lies, and the U.S. companies first of all, and the project, which is probably the only alternative supply of energy to Europe because on the northern side there is no supply connections yet.

 So my question would be: What would be the take of the Helsinki Commission?
-And have there been any discussion on that - on that note?
+And have there been any discussions on that note?
 Because I saw a note that the majority leader today, that they are taking kind of matters in hand and they probably will be changing the language.
 But my question would be if there have been additional discussions, and is there hope that that language will be changed to the point where the bill will hurt Russia and at the same time help the countries in the region to achieve the great energy independence?
 It would be to your end and to Ed as well, from your perspective.

-MASSARO: Well, I'll start off by saying, you know, great question.
+Mr. Massaro.
+Well, I'll start off by saying, great question.
 Unfortunately, I am not the Helsinki Commission.
 I'm the staff of the Helsinki Commission.
-And I direct you to speak with our members and, you know, send that question to their offices, and I'm sure, you know, it'll trickle down, you know?
+And I direct you to speak with our members and send that question to their offices, and I'm sure it'll trickle down.
 So I'll go ahead and hand it off to Peter.

-DORAN: Or Ed.
+Mr. Doran.
+Or Ed.

-MASSARO: Or Ed.
+Mr. Massaro.
+Or Ed.

-CHOW: Yeah.
-Thank you, Giorgi (ph).
+Mr. CHOW.
+Yes.
+Thank you, Giorgi [ph].

 Given that I have no responsibility at all, I can speak freely.
-(Laughter.)
+[Laughter.]